aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-17-1-0/_index.md

 {{< /highlight >}}
 ### **Added CellsHelper.SignificantDigits Property**
-Aspose.Cells 17.1.0 has exposed the SignificantDigits property from the CellsHelper class which allows to get or set the number of significant digits for numeric values in a spreadsheet.
-The default value of CellsHelper.SignificantDigits property is 17 whereas it is applicable only if the result has to be stored in XLSX file format.
+Aspose.Cells 17.1.0 has exposed the SignificantDigits property from the CellsHelper class, which allows you to get or set the number of significant digits for numeric values in a spreadsheet.
+The default value of the CellsHelper.SignificantDigits property is 17, whereas it is applicable only if the result has to be stored in XLSX file format.

-Here is a simple scenario to demonstrate the usage of CellsHelper.SignificantDigits property.
+Here is a simple scenario to demonstrate the usage of the CellsHelper.SignificantDigits property.

 {{% alert color="primary" %}}